triketora/women-in-software-eng/README.md

 To contribute numbers for a company or team, whether your own or another, you can either

-1. Send the information to me via Twitter at @triketora or email me at tracy at pinterest dot com.
+1. Send the information to me via Twitter at <a href="https://twitter.com/triketora">@triketora</a> or email me at tracy at pinterest dot com.
 I am happy to anonymize contributions if they are sensitive.

 2. Submit a pull request amending data.txt (click this link to easily submit a pull request: https://github.com/triketora/women-in-software-eng/edit/master/data.txt),

-    in the git commit message list:
+    in the git commit message include:
     * the contributor (the person providing the data, preferably with qualifications, and a contact method such as Twitter handle) and
     * source (e.g. internal headcount, /about team page count, etc.).